byn3/holberton-system_engineering-devops/0x09-web_infrastructure_design/README.md

 What are firewalls for
 Prevent unauthorized acces to or from a computer network.
+Mainly used to prevent users to access private intranets.
+Alll messages entering and leaving the intranet is passed through a firewall.
+Blocks messages that do not meet a specific criteria.
+Good firewalls is the access control features.
+There is packet layer firewalls that checks at the transport protocol layer.
+There is circuit level that validates that packets are connection or data packets.
+There is application layer which ensures valid data at the application level before connecting.
+And there is proxy server that intercepts all message entering and leaving the network.

 Why is the traffic served over HTTPS
 Encryption.
 Secure.
 Protects sensitive info.
 No data loss.
 Increases trust and confidence.
+HTTP can be read.
+China does not like HTTP.
+Cannot read its people.

 What monitoring is used for
-Need to have data to fix or improve things https://www.quora.com/What-are-considered-best-practices-when-monitoring-a-web-server
+Need to have data to fix or improve things https://www.quora.com/What-are-considered-best-practices-when-monitoring-a-web-server Regular observation and recording of activities.
+Routinely gathers info on all aspects.
+Reports help make decisions that help improve the projects performace or buisness or efficiency.
+Useful for analysis, if we are being efficient, identifies problems, ensures the right people are carrying out the right things, learning, and finding out if the result is good.

 How is the monitoring tool collecting data
 Data points.
+Depends.
+Some systems pour out data constantly and others only produce data at the occurance of a rare event.
+Some data is used to identify problems while others investigate problems.
+EG. speeds of stuff is used to investigate and error handling is identifying.
+Having monitoring data is necessary for observing the system.
+Monitoring is good to help investigate performance issues.

+Collecting data is cheap.
+But not having it when you need it is expensive.
+Collect all reasonably useful data you can have.

+Use metrics.
+Throughput, success, errors, performance.
+Utilize, saturation, errors, availability.
+Events.
+Well-understood, granular, tagged by space, long-lived.

 Explain what to do if you want to monitor your web server QPS Use a tool. https://www.quora.com/How-can-I-calculate-how-many-requests-per-second-my-server-can-handle

+SHOW STATUS.
+Take the difference between successive calls to SHOW status and divide by number of seconds.

+ # mysqladmin status

 You must be able to explain what are the issues with this infrastructure:

-Why terminating SSL at the load balancer level is an issue Okay. https://serversforhackers.com/c/so-you-got-yourself-a-loadbalancer
+Why terminating SSL at the load balancer level is an issue Okay. https://serversforhackers.com/c/so-you-got-yourself-a-loadbalancer When using a load balancer, you points almost all web traffic to it and it will distribute that traffic to other web servers.

+SSL is secure sockets layer.
+TLS is transport layer security.
+SSL/TLS is for security on the web.

+SSL traffic is decrypted at the load balancer.
+If the load balancer has to decrypt the SSL before passing the request, this is SSL termination.
+The load balancer will alleviate the web server's CPU cycles that would have been needed to decrypt.
+The load balancer can also then add a X-Forwarded header to the request.
+Downside of SSL termination is traffic between load balancer and webserver is not encrypted so the app can have a man in the middle attack.

+Usually you need to have an inside spy at the data center to access this unencrypted stream and AWS can re-encrypt between the load balancer and webserver which returns the security but at the cost of more CPU.

 Why having only one MySQL server capable of accepting writes is an issue